sriramsrinivasangmail/pyk8s/sboms/README.md

 The output file [pyk8s-build.json](./pyk8s-build.json) is the generated ConcertDef SBOM.

+### Note ###:

-**Note**: there is a defect in Concert v1.0.1 that does not correctly link the repository source with the application.
+- There is a defect in Concert v1.0.1 that does not correctly link the repository source with the application.
 (Expected to fix in 1.0.2)

 To workaround this - the build-config yaml needs to use the _component name_ for the `url`